-For best results, we recommend that you leave your personal computer turned on with the Boston CommlnS software running whenever you are not using your personal computer for another task.
+For best results, we recommend that you leave your personal computer running with the Boston ComminS software running whenever you are not using your personal computer for another task.
 The radio station that carries our transmissions is on the air 20 hours per day.
 If you leave your system running overnight, it will be ready the next day with the latest news.
 Most news is transmitted several times a day, so you can use your personal computer for other tasks without fear that you will miss an important article.
+Additionally, the program can be used in a background mode with programs like DesqView (TM) and Double-Dos (TM) with only 256K devoted to the software.

-This User Manual is designed to tell you everything you need to know to set up and operate the equipment and software loaned to you.
+This User's Manual is designed to tell you everything you need to know to set up and operate the equipment and software loaned to you.
 We have prepared this manual for new and experienced PC users alike.
 We hope the manual will answer all your questions about connecting our special digital receiver to your PC, about using the software for the first time, and about customizing the software for your personal use.
-If you have difficulties, try re-reading this manual, especially the appendix on trouble-shooting, but if the difficulties persist, do call us for assistance at the Boston CommInS 'hotline', (617)-253-0007.
+If you have difficulties, try re-reading this manual, especially the appendix on trouble-shooting, but if the difficulties persist, do call us for assistance at the Boston CommInS 'HOTLINE', (617)-253-0007.

 Because this is an experiment, we are very much interested in your thoughtful evaluation of the Boston CommlnS.
 Not only do we want your first impressions of the system, i.e. your ideas on making the system easier to use during the first few hours, but we also want your later impressions, i.e. your suggestions and advice (on all aspects of the system) from the perspective of an experienced user.
-To this end, we will send you a one-page questionnaire each month, which you should return to us promptly.
+To this end, we will send you a Questionnaire each month, which you should return to us promptly.
 In truth, we hope that you will send us additional information as the spirit moves you; we want to know your full thoughts on the system, not just your responses to the monthly questionnaire.
 In a sense, the monthly questionnaires represent a minimum of feedback and evaluation from you; please do send more if you wish.